AlexanderKK/techstore/README.md

 * Adding product to cart
 * Updating quantity of product in cart
 * Removing product from cart
+* Checkout with items in cart
+* Order functionality
 * Product CRUD operations
 * Category CRUD operations
 * Model CRUD operations